 View INSTANT Quotes

-Reviewed By: Rob Pinner
+Rob Pinner &

-Rob Pinner Rob Pinner is the founder and CEO of Pinner Financial Services servicing all 50 states.
+Rob Pinner is the founder and CEO of Pinner Financial Services servicing all 50 states.
 Rob started his insurance career in 2002.

 Will I have trouble getting life insurance with asthma?

-The medical profession recognizes several types and categories of asthma: child and adult onset, allergic, exercise-induced, cough-induced, occupational, nocturnal, and steroid resistant.
-Life insurance underwriters will definitely be interested in every aspect of the diagnosis and treatment of your asthma, but will generally categorize asthma sufferers a little more simply.
+The medical profession recognizes several types and categories of asthma: child and adult onset, allergic, exercise-induced, cough-induced, occupational, nocturnal, and steroid-resistant.
+Life insurance underwriters will definitely be interested in every aspect of the diagnosis and treatment of your asthma but will generally categorize asthma sufferers a little more simply.
 Insurers will see your condition as mild, moderate, severe, or seasonal.

 This is always a priority for life insurance companies when evaluating a client with any health condition that may “impair” their risk.
 Impaired risk is when some aspect of a person’s life, usually their health, may make them less likely to live a long life.
-Most fatalities related to asthma can be avoided with proper care and treatment.
-If you have documented your treatment and doctor’s visits, a life insurance company will know that you are taking control of not just your asthma, but also your general health and the rest of your life.
+Most deaths related to asthma can be avoided with proper care and treatment.
+If you have documented your treatment and doctor’s visits, a life insurance company will know that you are taking control of not just your asthma but also your general health and the rest of your life.
 They will feel much more confident that you will not suffer a fatal asthma attack and that your life span will not be significantly reduced.

 According to the National Heart, Lung, and Blood Institute (NIH), good asthma control will: